JorjaFox/website/content/_posts-old-blog/2009-01-15-9x10-one-to-go-open-post.md

 Post your rumors, spoilers, spec and hopes (and comments about the epsiode) here.
 After the episode airs, I'll post again if there are to be screecaps and a recap.

-<strong>UPDATED</strong> Bless you Canada!
+**UPDATED** Bless you Canada!
 Jorja is in this episode, in the last minute.
 There is no dialouge.
 Please don't keep hitting refresh, I won't have screencaps until about 11:30pm ET.

 Of course, given what the newspapers say today... (spoilers below the cut)
 <!--more-->